revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 obj = Student()
 obj.show()
 ```
-- a) It prints output as akshay
+a) It prints output as akshay
-- b) It prints the garbage value.
+b) It prints the garbage value
-- c) Error as one argument is required while creating the object
+c) Error as one argument is required while creating the object
-- d) Error as show() function requires additional argument
+d) Error as show() function requires additional argument
 <details><summary> <b>Show Answer</b> </summary>

-Correct option is c)
+> Option is c)
 <details><summary> <b>Explanation</b> </summary>

 > During object creation, 1 argument is requried because __init__() method has another argument name other than self.
 For example obj= Student("rohit")